 Veterinarian Work Environment

-Vets can work in a variety of settings, but most likely you will find them in a small animal clinic or hospital.
+Veterinarians can work in a variety of settings, but most likely you will find them in a small animal clinic or hospital.
 They may work as a group or in a private practice, working independently.
 Their hours are often long, and they must be available to the public during extended day hours and on the weekends.
-Some vets may work on site, caring for animals in farms, ranches, zoos aquariums, and racetracks.
-Vets that conduct research typically work in a clinical laboratory facility.
+Some may work on site, caring for animals in farms, ranches, zoos aquariums, and racetracks.
+Veterinarians that conduct research typically work in a clinical laboratory facility.

-According to the United States Bureau of Labor Statistics (BLS), the average salary for a veterinarian was $96,140, in 2013, with annual salaries ranging from $50,480 to $141,680 in 2011.
+According to the United States Bureau of Labor Statistics (BLS), the average salary for a veterinarian was $88,770, in 2016.
 Salaries may vary depending on specialty and location of work.

 Veterinarian Career Outlook

 A doctorate degree and license is required to practice veterinarian medicine.
-Below is a list of steps that vets typically take to obtain their training and credentials.
+Below is a list of steps that veterinarians typically take to obtain their training and credentials.

 During their studies, it is a good idea for students to find volunteer or internship programs to acquire some experience.
 Many pre-veterinary clubs exist as well that can provide practical education about shadowing programs, career topics, and other helpful advice.
 Students will most likely have to take and pass the GRE (Graduate Record Examination) to enter graduate school.